serrynaimo/grunt-svgtemplater/README.md

-Include and combine SVG files into your HTML to reference them as SVG templates Chris Coyier explains this mechanism nicely on his blog [CSS-Tricks](http://css-tricks.com/svg-tabs-using-svg-shape-template/)
+Include and combine SVG files into your HTML to reference them as SVG templates.
+Chris Coyier explains this mechanism nicely on his blog [CSS-Tricks](http://css-tricks.com/svg-tabs-using-svg-shape-template/)